woxiangquca/secret_material/Issue/society.md

     1 great nation established by powerful leader often sacrifice the well-being of ordinary people 1.1 **Egypt**
-make great contribution to civilization of the world, but it is based on the miserable life of hun 1.2
+make great contribution to civilization of the world, but it is based on the miserable life of hundreds of slaves 1.2 **Soviet Union** defeat Nazi, end the war. while it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2OTA3MDM2NTgsNDkxODAzMzQwLC03NT
+eyJoaXN0b3J5IjpbLTE1NDQ2NjIyMTcsNDkxODAzMzQwLC03NT
 A3MTM4NDhdfQ==
 -->